 BCLC launched PlayNow.com in 2004, accessible to B.C. residents age 19 and above [3].
 Initially, the offering included only the sale of online lottery and sports lottery tickets.
 Digital casino games weren’t added until in 2010, followed by online poker in 2011.
 Site expansion has continued ever since, now presenting bingo, keno, instant win games, live casino tables, and pool betting.

-Today, PlayNow presents an all-encompassing online gambling experience, complete with slots, blackjack, roulette, baccarat, arcades, video poker and everything else you would expect to find in a large-scale, land-based casino.
+Today, PlayNow presents an all-encompassing online gambling experience, complete with slots, blackjack, roulette, baccarat, arcades, video poker, sports betting, bingo, poker, lotteries, instant win games – everything you would expect to find in a large-scale, land-based casino, and then some.

-Note: As of 2012, PlayNow.com is accessible to residents of Manitoba of legal gambling age (18+).
-See Manitoba segment below for more info.
+Note: As of 2012, PlayNow.com is accessible to residents of Manitoba, and as of (2022), Saskatchewan as well.
+See our segments on Manitoba and Saskatchewan below for more info.

 Lawful Online Gaming in Quebec